By fiifi DZANSI

 A villain attacks a town.
-She destroys properties, kills some people and takes others as hostages to a hideaway place.
+He destroys properties, kills some people and takes others as a hostage to a hideaway place.
+Far in the jungle.

-In time, he learns to fight and gathers the necessary weaponry and goes on an adventure to revenge the dead and rescue the hostages.
+In time, he trains and gathers the necessary weaponry and goes on an adventure to revenge the dead and rescue the hostages.

 He fails in his first two attempts.

 Finally, he succeeds.
-He kills the villain and saves the hostages.
-An entire town is shattered in the process.
+He kills all the villains and saves some of the hostages.
+Many die in the crossfire.
+An entire town is on fire.

-There’s a piece of sobering music at the end as the survivors saunter their way back home, covered in bloodstains and soot.
+There’s sobering music at the end as the survivors stagger their way back home, covered with bloodstains and soot.

 So who rebuilds the destroyed town?
 How much would it cost?
-And who heals all the physical and emotional wound?
+And who heals all the physical and end notional wounds?

 That’s the work of revenge.

 Some businesses exist purposely to copy and sell the great products others a creating.
-It hurts genuine business when fake versions of their products swamp the market.
+It hurts genuine businesses when fake versions of their products flood the market.

 How would your business react to imitators?
-By paying them in their own coin?
+By waging war to destroy them?

-Big brands like Nike – who have imitators all over the world – react by creating more unique designs.
-This makes it extremely challenging for the copycats to keep up.
+Big brands like Nike have imitators all over the world.
+Their best solution to copycats is by creating more unique designs.
+This makes it very difficult for the imitators to keep up.

 If Nike wants to go after all the imitators, it would sap their energy and probably diverge their attention from creating exceptional designs.